 Medication Assisted Management Program

-The goal of Emerald Psychiatry & TMS Center’s MAT Program is for you to recover and take control of their life.
+The goal of Emerald Psychiatry & TMS Center’s MAT Program is for you to recover and take back control of your life.

 We understand that all people want to live productive and meaningful lives that are free from substance abuse.

 The United States is in the middle of a historically unprecedented opioid epidemic.
 Today, more people die of drug overdoses than any other form of accidental death.
 From 1999–2018, almost 450,000 people died from an overdose involving any opioid, including prescription and illicit opioids.

 This epidemic is attributable to a confluence of circumstances, primarily overprescribing by physicians combined with an influx of potent heroin from other countries.
 The epidemic has received additional fuel and urgency from the rise of extremely potent synthetic opioids such as fentanyl, carfentanyl, and others.
 These synthetic drugs are often consumed unknowingly, mixed in illicit street heroin or compounded in fake versions of prescription opioids.